lentschi/ng-utf8-emojis-to-images/README.md

 ### Usage from within the component

-As with any pipe you can also use this one from your component if you follow those steps:
+As with any pipe you can also use this one directly from your component if you follow those steps:

 1. Add the pipe to you components/modules providers: `providers: [ Utf8EmojisToImagesPipe ]`
 2. Simply inject it in the component's constructor - e.g.: